 From checking in earlier to regional requirements to fly, learn more about what to expect when travelling within our Northern Scheduled Network, and what you can do to prepare for a safe travel experience, on this page.

 Access answers to your questions about the safety of air travel and learn about the many steps we are taking to protect you within our Canadian North Care program.

-Due to additional health and document verification requirements implemented by the Federal Government, we recommend you arrive at the check-in counter 120 minutes before flights departing Edmonton (YEG), Yellowknife (YZF), Iqaluit (YFB), Montreal (YUL), Winnipeg (YWG), and Ottawa (YOW); and 90 minutes before flights from all other airports.
+We recommend you arrive at the check-in counter 120 minutes before flights departing Edmonton (YEG), Yellowknife (YZF), Iqaluit (YFB), Montreal (YUL), Winnipeg (YWG), and Ottawa (YOW); and 90 minutes before flights from all other airports.
 Read more about passenger responsibilities at check-in here.